Lymphoma

 HHV-6 may also contribute to cancer circuitously through immune suppression.
 HHV-6 can directly infect CD4+ T-cells and induce apoptosis.
 HHV-6 can also infect thymic epithelial cells, hematopoietic stem cells, and natural killer cells, which are critical for immune maturation and protection against cancer and viral infections.
 Thus active HHV-6 infection can contribute to the pathologic effects of other viral infections (Krueger 1990, Schonnebeck 1991).

-Kashanchi (1997) found that HHV-6 genes have malignant transforming activity and the “ORF-1 oncogene” binds to p53, the tumor suppressor protein and inactivates it.
+Kashanchi (1997) found that HHV-6 genes have malignant transforming activity and the “ORF-1 oncogene” binds to p53, a tumor suppressor protein, and inactivates it.
 This is not proof that an active HHV-6 infection leads to oncogenesis but it raises the level of suspicion.
 In addition, there exist apparently other mechanisms such as of genomic transactivation (e.g. by NF-κB activation) by HHV-6 that can enhance the pathogenesis of diseases by various causes.

 Key Papers: HHV-6 & Cancer